|

 of blood.
 She was put on broad spectrum antibiotics and other supportive

-investigations were done including a straight X-ray PA and Lateral view of lower
+investigations were done including a straight X-ray PA and lateral view of lower

-abdomen and Pelvis which clearly demonstrated the presence of a broken needle in
+abdomen and pelvis which clearly demonstrated the presence of a broken needle in

 After proper counseling on the 7th post